IQSS/datafest/multiple_approaches_combining_data/combining_data.md

 ---
 ### Brief (!) review of SQL

+Our data: In the late 1920s and early 1930s, William Dyer, Frank Pabodie, and Valentina Roerich led expeditions to the Pole of Inaccessibility in the South Pacific, and then onward to Antarctica.
+Two years ago, their expeditions were found in a storage locker at Miskatonic University.
+We have scanned and OCR the data they contain, and we now want to store that information in a way that will make search and analysis easy.

 Before we get into the data and using SQLite to select the data,